ngopire1/Real-time-net-zero-roadmap-visualizer/README.md

 - `sample_data.csv` — example emissions timeseries

 Notes
-- This is a hackathon-friendly static demo that runs entirely in the browser.
+- This is a static demo that runs entirely in the browser.
 No backend required.
 # Carbon Compass: Real-Time Net-Zero Roadmap Visualizer

 A dynamic, interactive dashboard that helps companies visualize and plan their journey to net-zero emissions using science-based targets.